 2. Shellfish – super-fresh mussels, oysters and all the rest are readily available due to the city’s proximity to the sea.

 3. Entrecôte marchand de vin – steak with a reduced (Bordeaux) wine sauce - a local favourite, found on most menus

 4. Noisettines du Medoc – roasted hazelnuts coated in caramelised sugar and rolled in crunchy caramel.
 Delicious, moreish and tooth-achingly sweet.

 5. Grenier Médocain – local pork charcuterie made with pig’s stomach, garlic and spices – yum!

 Get yourself a CityPass, this covers unlimited public transport, entry to most museums and exhibitions and a free walking tour through the old town (in French and English).
 It will also get you reductions on wine tours and other activities and comes with its own app which acts as a personal assistant giving advice, directions and even makes reservations.

 There are three different versions, each for different lengths of stay.
-The pass is most useful when you are visiting in peak season as some of the buildings and monuments are shut off peak.
+The pass is most useful when you are visiting in peak season as some buildings and monuments are shut off peak.